dober-man/GoodWAFSec/module4/module4.rst

 Prior to beginning the exercises, it is recommended to review the :doc:`/class3/labinfo`.

 #.
 Module 1: Configuring BIG-IP
 #.
-Module 2: Configuring AFM (Advanced Firewall Module)
-#.
-Module 3: Configuring ASM (Application Security Module)
+Module 2: Configuring ASM (Application Security Module)

 **Support**